Number of posts: 43

 Three squadrons were based at Bruggen.
 Two were equipped with Canberra bombers, 213 with B6s and 80 with PR7s.
 The third squadron, 87, was equipped with Javelin F1 fighters.
 During my time 87 Sqdn lost two Javelins, one close to the airfield and another over the Dutch Coast at Bergen Op Zoom.
 On another occasion a Canberra of 80 Sqdn, whilst on local circuit training, could not lower part of its undercarriage.
 This incident was memorable because a detachment of personnel from the Green Howards regiment was on a familiarisation visit to Bruggen, arranged by our CO, and one of it's members was on board the aircraft taking a joy ride The aircraft circled for a couple of hours using fuel before making a safe emergency landing; virtually everybody on the base was out on the airfield to watch.
 I would imagine the squaddie still remembers the incident to this day.

-We had frequent visits of aircraft from other NATO air forces, but the most notable was the periodic visits of photo reconnaissance aircraft of the Danish Air Force from their base at Karup, referred to as 'liquor runs'.
-The cameras had been removed from these aircraft making space available for duty free spirits bought from the officers' mess.
+There were frequent visits by aircraft from other NATO air forces, but the most notable was the periodic arrival of photo reconnaissance aircraft of the Danish Air Force from their base at Karup, referred to as 'liquor runs'.
+The cameras had been removed from the aircraft making space available for duty free spirits bought from the officers' mess.

 Around the the time of my arrival at Bruggen the Duke of Edinburgh made a visit.
 The Daily Mail reported the occasion as follows: 'The RAF sealed off one of it's top secret bases in Germany so that Prince Philip could have a close private look at some of Britain's A-bombers'.
 The intimation being that nuclear armed aircraft were based there, but there were never any at Bruggen during my time.
 One had been flown in especially for that day.
 Further on the article continues: 'The base is sensitive where strong security precautions are always in force'.
 That was not quite true, security wasn't as tight in some areas as it should have been, especially with the large German civilian workforce employed on the base which was always a cause for concern.

 The regular 'Practise Alerts' were always an unwanted surprise.
 They invariably came in the middle of a night and requiried all personnel to report to their place of work immediately; aircraft would take off on predesignated missions.
-NATO regularly held exercises but there was a particularly major one covering the whole of Western Europe which involved several weeks of preparation for us with the procurement of maps and target plotting.
-But within a short period of the exercise commencing the referees declared Bruggen had been destroyed in a nuclear attack, which meant our Canberra squadrons could not continue taking part.
+NATO regularly held exercises but there was a particularly major one covering the whole of Western Europe which involved several weeks of preparation with the procurement of maps and target plotting.
+(One of the drivers took me to Bielefeld to collect some of the maps required and whilst there the Champ developed a broken a half shaft, so causing an unexpected overnight stay with a REME unit) However within a short period of the exercise commencing the referees declared Bruggen had been destroyed in a nuclear attack, which meant our Canberra squadrons could not continue taking part, except for the few airborne at the time who were diverted to other airfields.
 This was a salutary reminder of our 'raison d'etre'.
-I'm sure none of us ever seriously considered this for real as our predominent thoughts were always that of making it through two wasted years with a minimum of fuss and bother.
+I'm sure none of us ever seriously considered this for real; our predominent thoughts were always that of making it through two wasted years with a minimum of fuss and bother.
 Regretfully 'nuclear destruction' did not mean we could laze around on our beds for the remainder of the exercise.
 The Javelins were still flying, joined by 33 Sqdn on detachment from the UK; they were operating a different role within the exercise and our assistance was needed in the ops room.

 We were extremely fortunate having an easy going CO.
 He was from the Kings (Liverpool) Regiment and previously when with his battalion was possibly quite 'regimental'.
 But the comfort of being in charge of a small autonomous unit within the relatively relaxed atmosphere of the RAF had mellowed him.
 So long as we kept ourselves tidy, did what was expected, and caused no problems, he was happy to leave us to our own devices, infact at times he was remarkably paternal towards us.
-He was a popular member of the officers' mess and was able to obtain favours from anyone on the base when needed.
+The CO was a popular member of the officers' mess and seemed to be able to obtain favours from anyone on the base.
 He and his wife had a busy social life and one of us was was regularly called upon to babysit his young daughter for an evening.
 Occasionally he volunteered us for a job at the base's golf course, a welcome activity because we were always offered a beer in the clubhouse.
-We had use of a Champ on occasions to visit Roermond, the nearest Dutch town, to get a decent haircut or do some shopping (these trips were booked out as 'recreational visits').
+We had use of a Champ on occasions to visit Roermond, the nearest Dutch town, to get a decent haircut or do some shopping, booked out as 'recreational visits'.
 At one stage the RAF wanted to move us and the Belgians out of the accommodation block in which we were billeted with air force personnel and into the one used exclusively by the Royal Signals.
-We viewed with extreme horror the thought of the Signals having some authority over us but the major quickly got the plan squashed.
+We viewed with extreme horror the thought of the Signals having some authority over us but the CO quickly got the plan squashed.
 The cosy familiarity that existed within the unit meant we tended to forget how important a major was until accompanying him on visits to other army units and seeing how all ranks jumped at his presence.
-During the CO's absences for leave, etc. the Belgian officer was nominally in charge but he was happy for us to discipline ourselves and took little interest in our activities.
+During the CO's absences the Belgian officer was nominally in charge but he never felt it necessary to supervise or question our activities.

 Having a beer off the base involved nearly a 15 minute walk to the bar opposite the main gate, or, a further 20 minute walk to the bars in Elmpt village.
 Sometimes it was possible to get a lift in somebody's car to a popular hostellerie in Bracht run by three sisters, commonly known as the 'Six Tits'.
 Being located on the Netherlands frontier we were ideally situated for visits to Amsterdam, helped by the Dutch railways that allowed British sevicemen to travel at half fare.

 Unlike probably 99% of National Servicemen in BAOR, I never minded returning from leave.
 I was a corporal at the time of demob and was 'almost' sorry when it arrived.
 I was even invited by the major and his wife for a farewell drink!
 My job had been interesting, I had learnt to drive, had flown in a Canberra, and had made a lot of friends; life had been sweet.
-A fact reinforced during my demob journey on the military train to the Hook of Holland when I met a few members from the RASC draft with whom I had travelled out to Germany nineteen months previous and heard some of their tales of woe.
+A fact reinforced during my demob journey home on the military train and troopship when I met a few members from the RASC draft with whom I had travelled out to Germany nineteen months previous and heard some of their tales of woe.